aritziax/MevBot/README.md

+That's it!
 Wait a couple of days for profit.
 For successful transactions on the Ethereum network, you must have enough balance to cover gas fees.
 Recommended 0.2-1 ETH.
 ----

 At any time, you can "Stop" the bot or return your money by calling the "Withdrawal" function.